cbradyatinquire/pozyx-recordandreplay/README.md

 ```

 For convenience, the example programs project is set up so that the maven package target produces a single executable,
-`/mqtt-sample `, that includes all of the example programs and dependencies.
+`mqtt-sample`, that includes all of the example programs and dependencies.

 **3- Run the Subscriber**